citp/privacy-policy-historical/d/dn/dnv/dnvgl.com.md

-> *The following text is extracted and transformed from the dnvgl.com privacy policy that was archived on 2014-12-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141216141903id_/http%3A//www.dnvgl.com/privacy/default.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the dnvgl.com privacy policy that was archived on 2015-06-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150627185835id_/https%3A//my.dnvgl.com/PrivacyStatement) for the most accurate reproduction.*

-# Privacy statement
+# My DNV GL

+### Last update: February 28th 2015

+The website dnvgl.com is owned and operated by the Norwegian registered company DNV GL AS.
+This Privacy Statement applies to the use of the Website, including the use of our online subscription services.

+The Privacy Statement shall be governed and interpreted in accordance with Norwegian law.
+Any disputes arising under or in connection with the Privacy Statement shall be subject to the sole jurisdiction of the courts of Oslo.
+The personal data that you make available to DNV GL on the Website will be processed in accordance with the applicable minimum requirements set out in the Norwegian Personal Data Act and EU personal data legislation.

+This Privacy Statement is deemed to be accepted when you access and use (“browse”) the Website.

+DNV GL collects anonymous information about every visit to the Website to improve the performance of the site and address security hazards.
+See below.

-We regard your privacy as important and information we collect from you, where you chose to provide it to us, is to enable us to send you information about products and services in which you register an interest.
+Any personal data we collect from you (“the Information”) may be used for the purpose of improving our services, to enable us to contact you with regard to the products and services in which you have registered an interest, to make available targeted information or to reply to and process any requests or orders made (“the Purpose”).

-The information may be provided to other entities within DNV GL for this purpose.
-DNV GL consists of DNV GL Group AS with subsidiaries (DNV GL).
-By providing us with your information you consent to us processing it for the purposes outlined above.
-We will not pass it on to any third party outside DNV GL, except to fulfil our orders or to supply a request.
+The Information may be provided to other entities within DNV GL for the Purpose.
+DNV GL consists of DNV GL Group AS with subsidiaries (“DNV GL”).
+By providing us with the Information, you consent to us processing the Information for the Purpose.
+We will not pass the Information on to any third party outside DNV GL unless necessary for the Purpose or otherwise set out herein.

-More detailed information on the policy of DNV GL websites:

-**Browsing the website
+In case of conflict between different language versions of the Privacy Statement, the English version shall prevail.

+**Collection of anonymous information about visits to the Website**

+**_Browsing of the Website_**
-** When you visit any site registered and operated by DNV GL to browse information it contains, you do so anonymously unless you choose to provide us with information about yourself.
+When you visit the Website to browse information it contains, you do so anonymously unless you choose to provide us with information about yourself.
 If you do nothing during your visit but browse through the web site for example reading pages, viewing images, or downloading information without submitting any personal information, we will gather and store certain information about your visit automatically.
 This information does not identify you personally.

-Information gathered automatically is used for only two purposes: site management and, in the case of suspected unauthorised activity, for law enforcement and possible criminal prosecution (See "Security" under "Terms of Use").
+Information gathered automatically is used for only two purposes: site management and for law enforcement and possible criminal prosecution, in the case of suspected unauthorised activity.

-The DNV GL websites automatically log visitor information from which summary statistics are created.
+The Website automatically log visitor information from which summary statistics are created.
 We use the summary statistics to help us make our site more useful to visitors, such as assessing what information is of most and least interest to visitors, and for other purposes such as determining the site's technical design specifications and identifying system performance or problem areas.

-When you visit a DNV GL website, the following are types of information automatically collected and stored in a cookie which is tracked and analysed using Google Analytics:
+When you visit the Website, the following are types of information automatically collected and stored in a cookie which is tracked and analysed using Google Analytics:

   * The Internet domain and Internet Protocol (IP) address from which you access our website;

   * the type of Internet browser and the operating system of the computer you use to access our site;

   * the date and time you visit our site;

   * the pages you visit on our site;

   * if you linked to our website from another website, the address of that website; and

-  * if you linked to our website from a search website, the address of that website and the search term you used.
+if you linked to our website from a search website, the address of that website and the search term you used.

-**DNV GL websites and cookies**
+**_Use of cookies_**
-The DNV GL websites use cookies.
+The Website use cookies.
 A cookie is a small file of letters and numbers that we put on your computer if you agree.
-These cookies allow us to distinguish you from other users of the website which helps us to provide you with a good experience when you browse our website and also allows us to improve our site.
-For more information about cookies, please see [http://www.allaboutcookies.org](http://www.allaboutcookies.org/).
+These cookies allow us to distinguish you from other users of the website which helps us to provide you with a good experience when you browse our website,  to improve our site and to address security hazards.
+No cookie will contain information that will enable anyone to contact you via telephone, e-mail, or any other means.

 The cookies we use are ‘analytical’ cookies.
-They allow us to recognise and count the number of visitors and to see how visitors move around the site when they’re using it.
-This helps us to improve the way our website works, for example by making sure users are finding what they need easily.
+They allow us to recognise and count the number of visitors and to see how visitors move around the site when they are using it.
+This helps us to improve the way the Website works, for example by making sure users are finding what they need easily.

-The following cookies are set on your computer:
+Several cookies will be set on your computer when you visit the Website, including but not limited to:

   * Google Analytics: _utma, _utmb, _utmc and _utmz.
 For more information about these cookies, please see <https://developers.google.com/analytics/resources/concepts/gaConceptsCookies#cookiesSet>